 d.
 It may be better to reserve your donor for a second cycle should her first not produce the desired number of eggs

-We asked Dr. Melvin Thornton of American Fertility his thoughts on how male couples should assess whether a donor is a good fit for them.
+We asked reproductive endocrinologist Dr. Melvin Thornton his thoughts on how male couples should assess whether a donor is a good fit for them.

 “I try to discourage shared egg donor cycles unless the male couple is using one sperm source.
 This type of couple will need at least 20-25 mature eggs to work with, especially if they are doing PGS, in order to have enough embryos for both of them to be biological father's.
 The rule of thumb to remember is that you get one good blastocyst for every 5 eggs on average.”

-Dr. Thornton and his team at American Fertility have worked with hundreds of male couples and singles creating their families via surrogacy.
+Dr. Thornton has worked with hundreds of male couples and singles creating their families via surrogacy.

 “So you can see the number of usable embryos quickly goes down when you are looking at a male couple doing a shared donor egg cycle and two sperm sources as well as PGS,” says Dr. Thornton.
 Add to that specific criteria such as finding an ivy-league donor, a tall egg donor or someone from a specific ethnic background, and suddenly you’ve narrowed your possible options to an impossibly small sample of donor candidates.